joanabranco/joanabranco/README.md

 ### Hi, i'm Joana!

-🌱 I'm currently studying Software Engineering at Minho University.
+🌱 I'm currently studying Software Engineering at University of Minho.

  🦋 I did a summer internship in July 2022 at ITSector.